ASGI (Asynchronous Server Gateway Interface) Draft Spec¶

 - An application, which lives inside a protocol server, is instantiated once per socket, and handles event messages as they happen.

 Like WSGI, the server hosts the application inside it, and dispatches incoming requests to it in a standardized format.
-Unlike WSGI, however, applications are instantiated objects rather than simple callables, and they can communicate between themselves, in either a point-to-point or broadcast manner.
+Unlike WSGI, however, applications are instantiated objects rather than simple callables, and must run as coroutines (on the main thread; they are free to use threading or other processes if they need synchronous code).

 Events and Messages¶